Naghipourfar/HiCPack/docs/bg_model.md

 GOTHiC is a Hi-C analysis package using a cumulative binomial test to detect interactions between distal genomic loci that have significantly more reads than expected by chance in Hi-C experiments.
 It takes mapped paired NGS reads as input and gives back the list of significant interactions for a given bin size in the genome.

 You can easily use GOTHiC in background model step by setting the `BG_MODEL` parameter in HiCPack config file.

-## MaxHiC

-MaxHiC is another tool for using in background model step.
-You can easily use MaxHiC in background model step by setting the `BG_MODEL` parameter in HiCPack config file.